JackGruber/joplin-plugin-backup/README.md

 ## What is backuped

-- Each notebook as JEX
+- Notebooks as JEX export (empty notbooks are not backed up)
 - The `keymap-desktop.json`
 - The `userchrome.css`
 - The `userstyle.css`